DALLAS-FORT WORTH

 KDNT, Denton's first station & springboard for future jocks: Click here

-Profiles, biographies, personality info:
+Profiles, features, biographies, personality info:

 RUSS BLOXOM, KXAS news anchor and reporter: Click here